RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 ### Copyright ###

-The publisher must agree to register copyright **in the author's name** within three months of initial publication.
+The publisher must agree to register the copyright **in the author's name** within three months of initial publication.

 Current copyright law does not require authors to formally register their copyright in order to secure copyright protection.
 Copyright automatically arises in written works created in or after 1978.
 However, registration with the Copyright Office is a pre-requisite to infringement lawsuits and important benefits accrue when a work is registered within three months of initial publication.